bakdata/quick/docs/docs/developer/range-query-details.md

 There, it is processed by the [RangeQueryFetcher](https://github.com/bakdata/quick/blob/c8778ce527575c545a864ccbc3d98e3502fbb2a2/gateway/src/main/java/com/bakdata/quick/gateway/fetcher/RangeQueryFetcher.java).
 _RangeQueryFetcher_ is responsible for extracting the information about the range from the query you passed.
-Having done this, it calls the MirrorClient with information about the key, the beginning of the range, and the end of the range.
+Having collected the necessary data
-MirrorClient forwards the request to an appropriate endpoint of the Mirror and fetches the result.
+(information about the key, the beginning of the range, and the end of the range), the Gateway sends the get request to the mirror and fetches the result.